Poland men's national ice hockey team: History

 With their toughest games out of the way, Poland would have one more chance to try to get to the Medal Round.
 They took on the Netherlands and went down early in the first period but managed to tie it about four minutes later.
 The Dutch team scored twice more in the period to lead 3–1.
 Polish hero Wieslaw Jobczyk (who scored a hat trick in the 1976 upset against USSR) scored to put Poland within one goal but the Netherlands stormed back to get two more goals before the third period to make it 5–2.
 The Poles ended up losing 5–3 and saw their hopes for the medal round come to an end.
 They had one more game against Japan, who had not won any games in the tournament and only tied once.
 Poland burst out in the first period and scored 3 goals before twenty minutes had ended.
 They scored two more goals and Japan seemed out of it.
 The final score was 5–1 for Poland.
 The team's final record was 2–3–0 and it received 4 points in the standings.

 When Communist rule ended in 1989, the Polish national team began a slow decline in international play.
 They reached the Olympics in 1992, the most recent time they have played there, and finished eleventh out of twelve teams.
-During the 1990s the first two Polish-born and trained players were selected in the NHL Entry Draft: Mariusz Czerkawski was selected in the 1991 by the Boston Bruins, and Krzysztof Oliwa in 1993 by the New Jersey Devils; Oliwa won the Stanley Cup with the Devils in 2000, the first and only Pole to do so.
+During the 1990s the first two Polish-born and trained players were selected in the NHL entry draft: Mariusz Czerkawski was selected in the 1991 by the Boston Bruins, and Krzysztof Oliwa in 1993 by the New Jersey Devils; Oliwa won the Stanley Cup with the Devils in 2000, the first and only Pole to do so.

-Poland last competed at the Elite level in 2002 World Championship, where they finished fourteenth and were relegated.
-They then remained in Division I until they were relegated to Division IB in 2018, the lowest they had ever played at.
-The White Eagles finally returned to the elite level after finishing runner-up in group A in 2023.
-They will play in the 2024 IIHF World Championship in Group B.
+At the 2001 World Championships in France, coached by Wiktor Pysz, Poland earned promotion from Division I for the first time in ten years.
+Playing in the top tier at the 2002 World Championship in Sweden, Poland placed 14th and was relegated back to Division I. Hosting 2006 Winter Olympics qualification in Nowy Targ, Poland placed first in Group E but not advance beyond the next round.
+Four years later, hosting 2010 Winter Olympics qualification in Sanok, Poland placed second and did not advance.